 1. Organize your MP3s and music collection.

-3. Locate the closest library, get a library card, and an activity schedule.
-Find out if they have a lap sit (or “rhyme time”) for infants.
+3. Once upon a time, I would have told you to locate the closest library, get a library card, and an activity schedule, to find out if they have a lap sit (or “rhyme time”) for infants.
+But now that COVID is with us for the long haul, check for virtual singalongs and other online resources.
+We have a few suggestions here.

 4. Read a couple of really great books (or better yet, get them at the aforementioned library, which you just joined…).